mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/v1-reference/index.md

 enterprise: true
 ---

-The tables below describe all possible configuration options if you are using the [Edge-LB REST API version 1](#api-v1).
+The tables below describe the possible configuration options if you are using the [Edge-LB REST API version 1](#api-v1).
 For examples of pool configuration settings when you are working with the Edge-LB REST API version 1 specification, see [Pool configuration examples (REST API V1)](/services/edge-lb/reference/v1-reference/pool-config-v1-examples/).

 # Configuration guidelines

 - If a default is not set, it will be left empty, even for objects.
 - Set defaults in the object that is furthest from the root object.
 - Always set a default for arrays.
-- The purpose of "nullable" is to allow the output JSON field to be set to the `golang` "zero value".
+- The "nullable" value allows the output JSON field to be set to the `golang` "zero value".
 Without "nullable", the field will be removed altogether from the resulting JSON.
 - Actual validation is done in the code, not expressed in swagger.
 - Since an empty boolean is interpreted as "false", do not set a default.
 - Use CamelCase.